Two truths doctrine: Mādhyamaka school

 And without having understood the highest sense one cannot understand nirvana.

-Nāgārjuna based his statement of the two truths on the Kaccāyanagotta Sutta.
-In this text, Śākyamuni Buddha, speaking to the monk Kaccāyana Gotta on the topic of right view, describes the middle course (madhyamāpratipada) between the extreme philosophical views of eternalism (or absolutism) and annihilationism (or nihilism):

-By and large, Kaccāyana, this world is supported by a polarity, that of existence and non-existence.
-But when one sees the origination of the world as it actually is with right discernment, "non-existence" with reference to the world does not occur to one.
-When one sees the cessation of the world as it actually is with right discernment, "existence" with reference to the world does not occur to one.

 According to the Tibetologist Alaka Majumder Chattopadhyaya, although Nāgārjuna presents his understanding of the two truths as a clarification of the teachings of the historical Buddha, the two truths doctrine as such is not part of the earliest Buddhist tradition.

+Svātantrika Madhyamaka

+Within the Svātantrika Madhyamaka school, founded by Bhāviveka, Śrīgupta and his student Jñānagarbha played an important role in distinguishing conventionally real and unreal things.
+In his text Satyadvayavibhaṅga (Differentiating the two truths), Jñānagarbha explicitly advocated for a causal efficiacy condition that distinguishes conventionally real things, which he calls a "bare thing" or "thing simpliciter" (vastumātra): Despite being similar in appearance, real and unreal conventional [things] are differentiated based on whether or not they have the capacity for causal efficacy (Satyadvayavibhaṅga 12).
+A conventionally unreal thing like the apparent water in a mirage and a conventionally real thing like actual water in a waterfall share an appearance, but the water in the mirage cannot quench one's thirst.